$SU(5)$ grand unification and $W$-boson mass: Low energy effective theory

 First of all, $\rho$ increases the value of $\lambda_\Phi$ at $M_G$, which, in the SM, is known to be negative at high energies \cite{Degrassi:2012ry}.
-While the inclusion of uncertainties in the SM input parameters combined with a higher-loop analysis seem to somehow alleviate the issue \cite{Degrassi:2012ry} - bringing the coupling close to zero - it is remarkable that the triplet can easily ease this tension, as can be seen from the first equation in \eqref{eq:RG}.
+While the inclusion of uncertainties in the SM input parameters combined with a higher-loop analysis seem to somehow alleviate the issue \cite{Degrassi:2012ry} - bringing the coupling close to zero - it is noteworthy that the triplet can ease this tension, as seen from the first equation in \eqref{eq:RG}.

-The message is clear: the central value of the quartic Higgs coupling turns negative at around $10^{10}\rm GeV$ if no other new particles contribute to the running.
-This poses a big challenge to the desert picture, providing yet another rationale for the oasis near $M_W$.
+In short, the central value of the quartic Higgs coupling turns negative at around $10^{10}\rm GeV$ if no new particle contributes to the running.
+This poses a challenge for the desert picture, providing yet another rationale for the oasis near $M_{\rm W}$.